July 14, 2014

 -Student at Central Michigan University.
 Currently an Intramural All-American.

--Diehard Miami Hurricanes, Atlanta Braves and San Antonio Spurs fan
+-Diehard Miami Hurricanes, Detroit Red Wings and San Antonio Spurs fan

 -Twitter: Follow @Kenyon19_BR

 Life long Canes fan and '93 grad...if contests lean towards probability and all toss ups are lost, it is very plausible we could see a 4-8 season next year.
 Ugh.

 If they are able to work out anemic offensive kinks (the actual biggest problem in the '13 campaign--not defense) this coming season, they might emerge as an ACC contender for the '15 go round.
 Not a defeatist, just a realistic view of where the program is at the present moment.

 Oct.
 4: at Georgia Tech* - Toss Up

 Oct.
 11: CINCINNATI - Likely Win

 Oct.
 18: Open